davidgasquez/handbook/Open Data.md

 - **Inmutability**.
 Data should be append only.
 - **Flexible**.
 Allow centralized (S3, GCS, ...) and decentralized (IPFS, Hypercore, Torrent, ...).
 	- Support many types of data.
 Tables, Geospatial, Images, ...
 	- A dataset could have different formats.
-The protocol could do some checks at the data level to verify they contain the same information.
+The protocol could even do the transformation (e.g: CSV to Parquet) or do some checks at the data level to verify they contain the same information.

 ### Transformations
 - **Deterministic**.
 Packaged Lambda transformations (WASM/Docker).